Skip to main content

 • Informal supports; peer mentoring; education and public awareness; social and recreational services; prevocational skills; and extended services or ongoing employment support

-• The Department of Human Services contracted with:
+• Health and Human Services contracted with:

 • The Head Injury Association for informal supports, etc